PHOENIXCONTACT/MORYX-Framework/Documentation/Platform/Bindings.md

 # Bindings {#bindings}
-The types of the `Marvin.Bindings`-namespace located in _Marvin.PlatformTools_ offer the functionality to dynamically resolve properties of objects.
+The types of the `Marvin.Bindings`-namespace located in _Marvin.PlatformTools_ offer the functionality to dynamically resolve or update properties of objects.
 An [IBindingResolver](@ref Marvin.Bindings.IBindingResolver) is created by an instance of [IBindingResolverFactory](@ref Marvin.Bindings.IBindingResolverFactory) from a string like `"Branch.Name"`.
 The resolver will then return the value of `Name` for each `object source` passed into the `Resolve(source)`-method.

+It is also possible to set the value of the property by calling `Update(object, object)` on the resolver created by the factory.

-Example of binding resolution:
+Example of binding resolution and property update:

 ````cs
 public class Root